 Is Spectrum Mobile Worth It?
 What You Need to Know in 2020

-Spectrum isn’t just for your home Internet or TV anymore.
+Spectrum isn’t just for your home Internet or TV.
 Spectrum Mobile is a cell phone plan that wants to sell you cell service from the same company you get your Internet and TV from.
 They are targeting users looking for affordable cell phone service.
 Prices start at $14 per GB or $45 a month for unlimited and they promise great coverage and a lot of features.
+You can even get 5G coverage in some locations.

-We’ll walk you through what you need to know before you sign up, or before you switch to Spectrum Mobile from Verizon, AT&T or another mainstream cell phone company.
+We’ll walk you through what you need to know before you sign up, or before you switch to Spectrum Mobile from Verizon, AT&T, or another mainstream cell phone company.
 We’ll also help you decide if Spectrum Mobile is worth it in 2020.

-With a look at Spectrum Mobile coverage and Spectrum Mobile reviews, plus the information you need to know about what phones you can use, the features available and key info about Spectrum Mobile WiFi, you can decide if this is the right switch for you.
+With a look at Spectrum Mobile coverage and Spectrum Mobile reviews, plus the information you need to know about what phones you can use, the features available, and key info about Spectrum Mobile WiFi, you can decide if this is the right switch for you.

 Read: How to Save $100 on Spectrum

-Spectrum Mobile ads focus on going places, streaming, uploading videos, live-streaming and creating content with cheaper plans.
+Spectrum Mobile ads focus on going places, streaming, uploading videos, live-streaming, and creating content with cheaper plans.
 Sometimes Ellen tells you about them, and other times you’ll simply see a teen enjoying a smartphone at home.

 Spectrum claims you can save up to 40% every month compared to Sprint, AT&T, and T-Mobile.
 In addition to using the LTE network when you are mobile, you can also use Spectrum WiFi hotspots that don’t use any of your data plan.